turkraft/springfilter/README.md

 You may want to customize the behavior of the different processes taking place.
 For now, you can only change the date format but advanced customization will be soon available in order to let you completely personalize the tokenizer, the parser, the query builder, with the possibility of adding custom functions and much more.

 ### Date format
 You are able to change the date format by setting the static `DATE_FORMATTER` field of the `FilterConfig` class.
-You can also set it with the property `turkraft.springfilter.dateformatter.pattern`
+You can also set it with the property `turkraft.springfilter.dateformatter.pattern`.

-## Notes
-When using `@EntityFilter`, sorting is automatically done.
-The logic behind that is to support sorting nested fields, and to avoid duplicated joins if sorting was to be done externally.
-If you still want to manually sort or disable sorting completely, you may do it with `@EntityFilter(sortParameterName = "")`

 ## Contributing
 Ideas and pull requests are always welcome.